B1.4 Read, represent, compare, and order decimal numbers up to thousandths, in various contexts.

 The decimal point plays a significant role in decimal notation.
 It separates the whole part from the decimal part.

-This recognition of the role of the unit is highlighted by the prefixes of the names given to the place value of the digits on either side of the unit.
-Thus, thousandths represent a quantity one thousand times smaller than the unit.
+This recognition of the role of the ones is highlighted by the names given to the place value of the digits on either side of the ones.
+Thus, thousandths represent a quantity one thousand times smaller than the ones.